wms176/WeSellArt/README.md

 # WeSellArt
- Final project for DCSP.
-It is a website for selling pieces of art.
+This is a website that allows users to buy different pieces of art.
+It is our final project for DCSP at MSU.

+## Authors
+* Will Storey
+* James Eustace
+* Elwood Simpson
+* Prajjwol Timilsina